khoy24/DS202FinalProject/README.md

 As we can see the hotel type doesn’t seem to affect the number of booking changes very much.
-There is no significant data to be shown other than that they don’t seem to be very correlated.
+There is no significant data to be shown other than that they don’t seem to be very correlated as they seem relatively similarly.

 How does lead time correlate to booking changes?
 We hypothesize the longer lead time is the more booking changes will be made.